 A final salary benefit can be a significant family financial asset.
 A final salary pension transfer gives you control of this asset, which can now be passed down through the generations without inheritance tax.

 3.A transfer offers you flexibility over how much you draw from your fund and when.
-It is probable you may wish to draw significantly more in your mid to late 60’s than in your mid 70’s.
+It is probable you may wish to draw significantly more in your mid to late 60’s than in your early 80’s.
 A final salary pension does not offer this flexibility.

 4.Your final salary pension scheme will normally continue to pay your surviving spouse if you die while contributing to the scheme or after your retirement date.
 However the payment is often reduced (if it is payable at all) and controlled by the terms of the scheme.
 Making a transfer gives you more control.